About the Model: How SV(M) measures streaming data

 How we track it: Streaming data collection

-SV(M) incorporates multiple data sources into our consumption modeling: ACR panel reporting, proprietary web traffic and search data, internal Luminate metadata, and information sourced from vendors and partners across the entertainment industry.
+SV(M) incorporates multiple data sources into our consumption and demographic modeling: ACR panel reporting, proprietary web traffic and search data, internal Luminate metadata, and information sourced from vendors and partners across the entertainment industry.

 Automated Content Recognition (ACR)